The Unforgettable Fire: Background

-Island Records boss Chris Blackwell initially tried to talk U2 out of hiring Eno, believing that just when they were about to achieve the highest levels of success, Eno would "bury them under a layer of avant-garde nonsense".
+Island Records founder Chris Blackwell initially tried to talk U2 out of hiring Eno, believing that just when they were about to achieve the highest levels of success, Eno would "bury them under a layer of avant-garde nonsense".
 Nick Stewart, also of Island Records, thought the band were "mad".
 Blackwell instructed him to dissuade U2 from working with Eno; Stewart recalled Blackwell telling him, "You better sort your band out because they're going in a very odd direction."
 Stewart was unable to change their minds, prompting Blackwell to fly to Dublin to meet with the group.
-Ultimately, he was convinced by Bono's persuasiveness and the band's enthusiasm for the collaboration.
+Ultimately, Blackwell too was convinced by Bono's persuasiveness and the band's enthusiasm for the collaboration.
 Stewart said that in hindsight, the group's decision to stretch themselves and find an extra dimension became the "turning point in their career".